mansueto-institute/C4/db/README.md

    that amount to just around 120 MB.
 Users will note note that in addition to the Census tract geographies (`??.shp`), there are also edge (`??_edges.shp`) and node (`??_node.shapefiles`).
+These explicit topologies are used in C4 to generate boundaries for some of the compactness measures.
 The `??_info.csv` contain the current number of seats, FIPS code, and EPSG code for each state.
 (The similarly named `??_info.shp` shapefiles are deprecated but not removed;
   they also contain the state outline.)